Pilot Award

 Grant monitoring

-Grant recipients are required to submit biannual reports detailing scientific progress, research milestones achieved, and financial expenditures related to the project.
-The reports disclose updates on publications, patents and clinical trial advances when applicable.
-These reports are reviewed by NETRF’s Scientific Review and Grants Administration team to ensure that funds are being properly spent and that sufficient progress is made throughout the grant term.
+Grant recipients are required to submit progress reports every six months detailing scientific progress, research milestones achieved, and project-related expenditures.
+The reports disclose updates on publications, patents, and clinical trial advances when applicable.
+These reports are reviewed to ensure funds are spent appropriately and that sufficient progress is made throughout the grant term.
 Continued funding is contingent upon review and approval of progress and achievement of relevant milestones.
 Post-award reports at one, three and five years are required to measure longer-term outcomes of the funded research.

 The latest in NETRF News